EU and US trade representatives hold good call, day after President Trump delays new tariffs

 The two men spoke on the phone the day after US President Donald Trump delayed a threat to impose 50 per cent tariffs on the European Union.

-Earlier, French President Emmanuel Macron said that European Commission President Ursula von der Leyen and US President Donald Trump had a "good exchange" on Sunday, and that he hopes the two side can reach a deal on the lowest tariffs possible.
+Earlier, French President Emmanuel Macron said that European Commission President Ursula von der Leyen and Trump had a "good exchange" on Sunday, and that he hopes the two sides can reach a deal on the lowest tariffs possible.

 "The discussions are advancing.
 There has been a good exchange between President Trump and President Von der Leyen, and I hope we can continue on this road and return to the lowest possible tariffs that will allow for fruitful exchanges," Macron told reporters during a trip to Vietnam.

-President Trump dropped his threat to impose 50 per cent tariffs on imports from the European Union next month, restoring a July 9 deadline to allow for talks between Washington and the 27-nation bloc to produce a deal.
+Trump dropped his threat to impose 50 per cent tariffs on imports from the EU next month, restoring a Jul 9 deadline to allow for talks between Washington and the 27-nation bloc to produce a deal.

 The about-turn reminded policymakers and investors how quickly Trump's trade policy could change, however, and it was clear how the EU would square its push for a mutually beneficial trade deal with US calls for steep concessions.